thisisarchimedes/Groot/TestList.md

 [] add more logging
 [] Add "group" to each rule and assign instance with a group number, make sure it only run rules under it's group

-- probably want to check each node health flag and call recover.
-Do it once at the end of the test suite or if all nodes are down
 - TODO: Implement the actual TxQueue class

+# CICD
+- CloudWatch Event: DemoApp/Groot/Heartbeat - when spining container add a heartbeat event to CloudWatch
 - Build pipeline
     - Pack everything in a container and use AWS Fargate to manage it

-[] Change Rules to push/pop model and support more than one tx

-# Plan

-- CloudWatch Event: DemoApp/Groot/Heartbeat - when spining container add a heartbeat event to CloudWatch

-- HealthMonitor as the master class
-- Seperate the Node recovery to a different class
-- Heatbeat different class
-- critical failure different class